 Matthieu will drive the integration of Thalys and Eurostar, defining its business strategy.
 He heads up the customer experience, brand platform and product offer in an integrated UK / continental Europe team.
 Matthieu joins Eurostar from Thalys where he was Deputy CEO for over three years, bringing with him 15 years of experience in strategy and transformation in the private and public sector, both in France and internationally.

 David began his career in the auditing firm of Arthur Andersen, then Deloitte.
 In 2008, David joined the Agence des Participations de l'Etat, at the French Ministry of Finance, to bring his expertise and added value in the monitoring of companies in which the French State is a shareholder.
 In 2012, he joined the SNCF Group as Director of Consolidation and Standards.
 After holding several positions in the Finance Department, he was appointed Chief Financial Officer of SNCF Mobilités in 2018 and then Chief Financial Officer of SNCF Group in 2020.
 He has also been a director of SNCF Voyageurs since 2020.

-Gareth Williams joined Eurostar in June 2011 from the Department for Transport (DfT) as Director of Regulatory Affairs and Company Secretary, bringing with him 20 years' experience in UK Government and an in-depth knowledge of the rail industry.
-Gareth oversees all regulatory matters, working alongside other business functions to provide strategic advice on issues affecting Eurostar where government legislation or industry regulation is involved.
-In addition, Gareth heads up the Legal team and serves the Eurostar Board as Company Secretary.
+Gareth joined Eurostar in 2011 from the UK Department for Transport (DfT), bringing with him 20 years' experience in UK government and an in-depth knowledge of the rail industry.
+Gareth heads up the Legal team and leads on the development and appraisal of Eurostar’s strategic choices and new business proposals, as well as all regulatory matters, working alongside other business functions to advise on issues affecting Eurostar where government legislation or industry regulation is involved.
+In addition, Gareth serves the Eurostar board as Company Secretary.